Condemnation & Authoritarianism

 Authoritarianism is demagoguery where the Christian leader tries to dominate others through intimidation and manipulation.
 But this is an oxymoron since ‘minister’ literally means “servant” and reveals how Christian ministers are to minister — with a servant’s heart.
 This isn’t to say, of course, that ministers have to be perpetually sugary sweet as there’s a time and place for Spirit-led rebuke, like when Paul openly corrected Peter for his legalism (Galatians 2:11-14) or when Jesus boldly cleared the temple of fools (Mark 11:15-18).

-Verses 1-2 of the above passage show that Paul was specifically addressing “elders,” mature believers, who were called to serve as “shepherds,” that is, pastors.
+Verses 1-2 of the above passage show that Peter was specifically addressing “elders,” mature believers, who were called to serve as “shepherds,” that is, pastors.
 He goes on to say that they should be eager to “serve,” meaning minister.
 This is important because pastors who regularly tear down their subordinates are essentially grumps who have lost the joyful eagerness of serving as shepherds of God’s flock.
 In such cases, pastoring has become more of a job than a joy.
 This can always be seen on their faces; instead of the joy of serving there’s the scowl of forced labor.

 Verse 3 says point blank that pastors are not to lord it over the people entrusted to their care.
 The word “lording” here means to control, subjugate or rule in the sense of being the final authority.
 Pastors are not to be like this!
 Although pastors are certainly the authority of the fellowships they oversee, Jesus is the final authority of the church.
 Pastors simply have no business “lording it over” believers as if they are the supreme and final authority in their lives.